erdavids/Applitools-Hackathon-2019/Applitools/README.md

 ### Data-Driven Test
 Different combinations of inputs are used to test authentication.
 It's a simple app and will succeed with any username and password, but only if both are provided.
 - The amount of code for this test was similar since it still relied on Cypress for login attempts.
-- Applitools displays the issues found before as well as highlighting more formatting issues.
+- Applitools displays the issues found before as well as highlighting more formatting issues like the "Username must be present" error message.

 <p align="center"><img src="https://github.com/erdavids/Applitools-Hackathon-2019/blob/master/Applitools/Images/login-form-error.png"></p>

 ### Table Sort Test
 This was a breeze in Applitools.
-The task is sort a table in ascending order of the amount column and then verify the arrangement and data of each row.
+The task is to sort a table in ascending order of the amount column and then verify the arrangement and data of each row.
 - Using Applitools, this test was reduced from **92 lines of code** to **19 lines**.
 There are two tests, one screenshot before sorting the table and one after.
 - There are a lot of errors highlighted in the image below that show how incorrectly the table has been sorted.
 There's no need to have excessive information about each diverse element within each row.